BloomTech-Labs/Groa-ds/README.md

 Existing web sites geared towards providing a recommendation rely entirely on basic rating models which are weighted heavily towards popular films and generally do a poor job identifying unique outliers.

 Groa combines the public data available on IMDb with tried-and-true recommendation techniques to provide a user-driven movie discovery experience.
-We use two similar language embedding models to acheive this.
+We use two similar language embedding models to achieve this.

 - We trained Word2Vec on positive user ratings histories to create a user-based collaborative filtering recommender.
 The algorithm embeds over 97,000 movie IDs into a 100-dimensional vector space according to their co-occurence in a user's positive ratings history.
 The ID for each movie is a key for its vector, which can be called from the model and compared with any other vector in that space for cosine-similarity.
 To provide recommendations given a new user's watch history, we simply find the vector average of the user's choice of "good movies" and find the top-n cosine-similar vectors from the model.
 We can improve the recommendations by subtracting a "bad movies" vector from the "good movies" vector before inferencing.
 Models trained in this way can be tested by treating a user's watchlist (unwatched movies saved for later) as a validation set.